Peter Suswam

-Peter Terna Suswam (born 5 September 1991) is a Nigerian footballer who plays for Plateau United as a right back.
+Peter Terna Suswam (born 5 September 1991) is a Nigerian footballer who plays as a right-back for Polish club Victoria Ostrzeszów.

 Club career

 Born in Konshisha, Suswam began his senior career at the age of 16 with Wikki Tourists FC.
 In 2009, after two seasons, he was sold to fellow Nigeria Premier League team Lobi Stars FC.

 In the 2010 offseason, Suswam moved abroad and signed with Vitória FC, appearing rarely for the Setúbal-based club over the course of three Primeira Liga campaigns.
 In late 2013, he trialed for Georgian side FC Guria Lanchkhuti, but left after failing to agree to the economic terms.

 International career

-Suswam was called up to the Nigeria camp prior to the 2010 FIFA World Cup in South Africa by coach Lars Lagerbäck, after helping the national B-team win the 2010 WAFU Nations Cup.
+Suswam was called up to the Nigeria camp prior to the 2010 FIFA World Cup in South Africa by coach Lars Lagerbäck, after helping the national under-20 team win the 2010 WAFU Nations Cup.
 He made his debut on 25 May against Saudi Arabia, but did not make the final cut.